Training structure

 Faculty of Science

-The Geodynamics course presents, studies and characterizes the major processes associated with solid Earth geodynamics: mantle dynamics, plate tectonics, plate boundaries (break-ups, subductions, collisions, oceanic expansion) and intraplate domains.
-These systems and processes are studied using natural examples on the scale of the crust and lithosphere, with emphasis on the integration of the various data and tools used in Earth sciences (geophysics, geochemistry, structural geology, rock mechanics, petrology, etc.) NB: the hydrosphere, biosphere and atmosphere are not covered.
+The Geodynamics EU combines the presentation, study, and characterization of the major processes associated with the geodynamics of the solid Earth: mantle dynamics, plate tectonics, plate boundaries (breakaways, subductions, collisions, oceanic expansion), and intraplate domains.
+These systems and processes are studied through natural examples at the scale of the crust and lithosphere, with an emphasis on integrating the various data and tools used in Earth sciences (geophysics, geochemistry, structural geology, rock mechanics, petrology, etc.).
+NB: the hydrosphere, biosphere, and atmosphere are not covered.

-Lectures are combined with practical sessions focusing on the analysis and synthesis of documents in order to characterize geodynamic processes, drawing on the concepts covered in geosciences since S1.
+The lectures are combined with tutorials focused on analyzing and summarizing documents in order to characterize geodynamic processes, drawing on concepts covered in geosciences since the first semester.

 Admission